tejomayee-tech/ZorinLinux/README.md

 **Goal:** Install Zorin OS next to Windows, letting Zorin handle the hard drive setup.

 **IMPORANT:** Highly recommend backing all documents and files on the computer or try on old pc or laptop (you'd be surprized to how you make your old computers productive with Linux).
-> Note: You can also try Zorin with Oracle Virtual Box first.
+> Note: You can also try Zorin with Oracle Virtual Box first or install at your own risk with/without backup.

 ### What You Need: